brown-cs-224/Path-Stencil/README.md

   * At each recursive path tracing step, separately accumulate the contributions of direct lighting and indirect lighting.
   * Be careful not to double-count light sources in both contribution terms!

-**Milestone Deadline:** by the milestone deadline, you should have implemented Diffuse reflection and Indirect Illumination.
+**Milestone Deadline:** by the milestone deadline, you should have implemented diffuse reflection and indirect illumination.

 Your path tracer should take a scene file as input and output an image to disk.
 To produce output images, you’ll need to convert the high-dynamic range radiance values produced by the path tracer into low-dynamic range values that can be written to standard 24-bit RGB image formats such as JPEG or PNG.
 You’ll need a tone-mapping operator for this; a simple global operator such as Equation 3 of [this paper](https://www.cs.utah.edu/~reinhard/cdrom/tonemap.pdf) is fine **(5 points)**.